timholy/FlameGraphs.jl/docs/src/index.md

 Node(FlameGraphs.NodeData(ip:0x0, 0x01, 1:125))
 ```

-This may not be very informative on its on; the only this this communicates clearly is that 125 samples (separate backtraces) were collected during profiling.
+This may not be very informative on its own; the only thing this communicates clearly is that 125 samples (separate backtraces) were collected during profiling.
+(For developers, `g` is a
+[left-child, right-sibling tree](https://github.com/JuliaCollections/LeftChildRightSiblingTrees.jl).)
 It becomes more meaningful with

 ```julia
 julia> using AbstractTrees